durrantlab/subpex/README.md

 ### Downloading and installing SubPEx

-The first stepis to download, clone, or copy the repository.
+The first step is to download, clone, or copy the repository.

 ```bash
 git clone https://git.durrantlab.pitt.edu/erh91/SubPEx-Erich.git